wiicode/cybersecurity-framework/bcsf.md

 Limiting functionality (e.g. disabling services that are not required) and careful configuration will contribute to managing potential vulnerabilities arising from features in hardware and software.

 Some common user errors, such as leaving an organization-issued laptop unattended in a public place, inadvertently revealing security-related information to an attacker (possibly as a result of social engineering) etc. can provide opportunities for attackers.
-Staff training and awareness on cyber security should be designed to minimise such occurrences (see B.6 Staff Training & Awareness).
+Staff training and awareness on cyber security should be designed to minimize such occurrences (see B.6 Staff Training & Awareness).

 ## Guidance
 The majority of cyber security incidents can be traced to common cyber attack vectors.
 The opportunity for successful attack can be minimized by managing the known vulnerabilities which these attacks exploit.
 Many opportunities for user error can be reduced by technical means.